kartikq/corona/README.md

 This package provides a command line interface for presenting current COVID-19 statistics.
 Data is sourced from Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
-Also, Supported by ESRI Living Atlas Team and the Johns Hopkins University Applied Physics Lab (JHU APL). https://systems.jhu.edu/research/public-health/ncov/
+Also, supported by ESRI Living Atlas Team and the Johns Hopkins University Applied Physics Lab (JHU APL). https://systems.jhu.edu/research/public-health/ncov/
 ## Usage
 ```